Navigating Sticky Situations in Real Estate Transactions

 1. Coming Down on Price

 Many home sellers will price their home higher than it's worth or insist their real estate agent do so.
 If you find yourself in this situation, be gentle when broaching the subject.
 Use positive terms to describe the house and the seller's personal experience in it, but provide data and hard numbers to bring them back to reality.
 Be as diplomatic and factual as possible while still remaining sensitive to your clients' feelings.
+Consider a seller inspection before the home goes on the market.

 2. Staying in the Price Range